 You shouldn’t be the only TEDx enthusiast on your team.
 Invite your executive staff (and other volunteers) to better understand the spirit of TEDx.
 Watch a simulcast or attend a TEDx event together — preferably early in the planning process.
 Get them as excited as you are about the event!

 Develop a task list and project timeline

 You’ll want to create a task list and timeline at the beginning of the planning process, with definitive deadlines.
-(You can check out our Organizer’s Manual for a great timeline to use and adapt to your event’s needs.)
 You’ll also want to direct your executive staff to create their own goals, responsibilities and milestones for their specific area of planning.

 Schedule regular meetings and check-ins

 Make sure to meet with your team at regular intervals (e.g., weekly) to give each other updates, and talk next steps.
 When you get closer to the event, you may want to meet frequently.
 In between meetings, you should be checking in with staff individually to make sure they’re supported, and getting their tasks done.
 Communication should be constant.

 Consider using free project management software such as Basecamp or Open Atrium.
 Dropbox, Google Groups and Docs, and PBWorks can be helpful for sharing docs and content management across the team.